 Panopta Outage Event handles notifications about outages by notifying a recipient (an individual or a group) defined either in the corresponding form or in the custom 'target' property of the payload.
-The latter enables the user specify the recipient(s) directly in Panopta.
+The latter enables you to specify the recipient(s) directly in Panopta.

 - Email notifications include a link to view the outage details in the browser.

 - Recipients can respond with "Accept", which causes xMatters to stop notifying other users but keeps the event alive, or "Escalate", which causes the integration to escalate the event in xMatters.

 Panopta Clear Event terminates all xMatters events associated with a outage and creates an FYI event to notify a recipient or recipients configured in the corresponding plan's form when the outage is cleared in Panopta.

 - Alternatively, the recipient can be configured as 'target' custom attribute in the payload.
 The target's value can be a single string - the username of an xMatters user or the name of an xMatters group - or an array of names.